vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-2_Finding-the-nearest-RepGen.md

 most P3-commands will select one of the columns (and by default, usually the last column) to use as the "key" to look up the specified set of data-values, and the "key" column-name can be explicitly specied using the `--col` (short for "column") command-argument.
 In this case, we used `--col feature.patric_id` to specify that the
-`feature.patric_id` column-value should be used as the data lookup-key to be used by `p3-get-feature-sequence`.
+`feature.patric_id` column-value should be used as the data lookup-key that will be used by `p3-get-feature-sequence`.

 As previously noted, in the absence of a `--col` argument, P3-commands default to using the _last_ column of their input-table as their current "key", which often simplifies incrementally building up an arbitrarily complex table by using the last attribute looked up as the "key" to look up the next data-item.